top of page

 Equipment Football

 Each team is responsible for supplying their own football.
-They must be NCAA or NFL regulation size except in the COED divisions.
+They must be NCAA or NFL regulation size except in the COED & Women’s divisions.

 Equipment/Uniforms

-Teams must wear matching shirts or jerseys.
-Pop Flags are allowed and two flags must be worn, one on each hip.
-Flags must be on the outside of the shirt and the entire flag belt must be visible/exposed.
-No uniforms or body parts may cover any part of the flag belt.
-If the belt is covered the referee’s may declare the player to be touch instead of flag pull to be down.
-Flags must be a different color than shorts or pants.
-Any players wearing a hat with a bill must have the bill facing backwards.
+Teams are required to coordinate matching shirts or jerseys.
+The use of Pop Flags is permitted, with two flags to be visible, one on each hip.
+Flags must be positioned externally on the shirt, ensuring that the entire flag belt remains visible.
+No uniforms or body parts should obscure any portion of the flag belt; if covered, referees may rule the player as touched rather than flag-pulled.
+Additionally, flags must be of a contrasting color to the shorts or pants.
+Players wearing a billed hat must ensure that the bill is worn backward.

 Team Captains